 &lt;sup>3 Thanks to the efforts of Marie Westburg, Healthy Hampshire, and others for writing the grant application that led to Smart Growth America reaching out to Williamsburg with an offer of free technical assistance and thanks to all who participated in the workshop.

-More information about what a Master Plan is can be found in Appendix 1.
-Also see the https://malegislature.gov/Laws/GeneralLaws/PartI/TitleVII/Chapter41/Section81D from of scaled-back master planning-either by working on a couple of key chapters of a Master Plan (for example: Housing and Economic Development), or developing a Village Center Plan (a "small area plan" for the village centers, not technically a Master Plan).
+&lt;sup>4 More information about what a Master Plan is can be found in Appendix 1.
+Also see the state legislation regarding Master Plans at:

+https://malegislature.gov/Laws/GeneralLaws/PartI/TitleVII/Chapter41/Section81D from of scaled-back master planning-either by working on a couple of key chapters of a Master Plan (for example: Housing and Economic Development), or developing a Village Center Plan (a "small area plan" for the village centers, not technically a Master Plan).
 The plan will be most effective, if both the Planning Board and the Select Board are invested in its creation.
 Once it is completed, the plan should be adopted by one, or both bodies, so that its recommendations are taken seriously and acted upon.